You'll not be held to this—we understand that this is a snapshot in time.

 Repeats of sessions from a previous CppCon are accepted, but, because sessions are recorded, the bar for repeats is higher than for new sessions.

-Repeats of successful workshops are always welcome.
+Repeats of successful workshops (session during which audience members perform exercises and/or write code) are always welcome.

 Please include the URL of a video of you giving a technical presentation (as similar as possible to your proposal).